ossinova/oscardyremyhr.me/content/post/COBOL/index.md

 ---
-title: The return of COBOL: Key takeaways from a newbie
+title: "The return of COBOL: Key takeaways from a newbie"
 summary:
 tags:
   - Intro